spicysomtam/word-count-beam-dataflow/README.md

     --region=europe-west2
 ```

-Oddly, jobs are queued when run from a template, rather than straight away; need to investigate why this is.
+Jobs are queued when run from a template, rather than straight away; this is due to the need to spin up the docker image created by template creation, etc.

 ### Running the job via a flex template using a Cloud Function

 Here we move on to using a Cloud Function to execute the dataflow job using a dataflow flex template.
 Why would we want to do this?
 Because Cloud Functions are the serverless Google Cloud way to run code via many triggers.
 Serverless means we do not need to deploy any infrastructure or networking to run compute.

-I used python as am more familiar with that then Node.js.
+I used Python as am more familiar with that then Node.js.

-Also I found a Java 11 example which I have included.
+Also I found a Java 11 example which I have included (see below).

 #### Get setup for local development on your pc

 There are two choices here:
-* Use gcloud, setup your credentials, authentication, etc and develop locally as normal.
+* Use gcloud, setup your credentials, authentication, etc, and develop locally as normal.
-* Use the google functional-framework, which will allow you to develop locally as if you were developing a Clound Function on the GCP console.
+* Use the google functional-framework, which will allow you to develop locally as if you were developing a Cloud Function on the GCP console.
 I did not try this
-although you can follow instructions at [getting started](https://cloud.google.com/functions/docs/functions-framework).
+although you can follow instructions at the [getting started guide](https://cloud.google.com/functions/docs/functions-framework).

 #### Develop locally with python

-I won't go into gcloud cli setup; follow GCP docs for this!
+I won't go into gcloud cli setup; follow [GCP docs[(https://cloud.google.com/sdk/docs/install)] for this!
+You will also need to authenticate against your Google Cloud account: `gcloud auth login`.

 Sample code is in the `python-run-dataflow-flex-template` folder; change directory there.

-Some pip setup; I used python3.8 on ubuntu 20.04 using pip3; you should check what versions are available in the GCP Cloud Functions and setup your local environment appropriatly.
+Some `pip` setup; I used `python3.8` on ubuntu 20.04 using `pip3` (`pip` is for python 2); you should check what versions are available in the GCP Cloud Functions and setup your local environment appropriatly.

 See the python dependancies required in `requirements.txt`.

 We then need to use the Service Account defined earlier, and define the env variable for it.

 Now we can just develop and run the scripts as follow:
 ```
 python3 main.py